Xieyangxinyu/WildfireGPT/Comparison.md

 * Focuses on academic literature, offering depth and rigor for advanced research.

 Cons:
-* Occasionally includes geographically misaligned references, reducing contextual relevance.
+* Occasionally includes geographically misaligned references, reducing contextual relevance; but updating the database is very doable.

 Perplexity AI